 There is absolutely no doubt that mechanical keyboards are the preferred choice of gamers, typists and professionals.
-Because of the mechanical switches they are durable, fast, reliable, sturdy, put less stress on your fingers and feels great to type on.
+Because of the mechanical switches they are durable, fast, reliable, sturdy, put less stress on your fingers and feel great to type on.
 Once you switch to a mechanical keyboard then you won’t get back to a membrane or rubber dome keyboard again.
-However, on the flip side, mechanical keyboards tend to make much more noise compared to rubber dome or membrane keyboards, and due to this they always face criticism of being loud, especially in quieter environments or work places like offices, hospitals etc.
+However, on the flip side, mechanical keyboards tend to make much more noise compared to rubber dome or membrane keyboards, and due to this they always face criticism of being loud, especially in quieter environments or workplaces like offices, hospitals, etc.

 The Cherry MX blue switches are the loudest while browns and reds are comparatively quieter, but they also generate a decent amount of noise too.
 To make these traditional mechanical switches quieter, you can use O-rings that suppresses the noise to some extent, but they may not work every time as expected with some keyboards in dampening noise, and also some people don’t like the feel of it because it kinda feels mushy.
-So, what to do when you want to use mechanical at quieter place?
-Well the solution to this problem is to use quiet mechanical keyboards that come with quiet mechanical switches.
+So, what to do when you want to use mechanical in a quieter place?
+Well, the solution to this problem is to use quiet mechanical keyboards that come with quiet mechanical switches.

-Quiet mechanical switches generate very little noise and are suitable for silent work environment.
-Example of such quiet switches are Cherry MX Silent Red / RGB and Cherry MX Silent Black.
+Quiet mechanical switches generate very little noise and are suitable for a silent work environment.
+Examples of such quiet switches are Cherry MX Silent Red / RGB and Cherry MX Silent Black.
 These Cherry MX silent switches are developed by Cherry in collaboration with Corsair.
-These switches have less key travel distance (both pre-travel & total travel), and use patented noise reduction technology that involves placement of shock / impact absorbers at bottom and top area of the switch slider / stem.
+These switches have less key travel distance (both pre-travel & total travel) and use patented noise reduction technology that involves the placement of shock/impact absorbers at the bottom and top area of the switch slider/stem.